anaxite/tgdp-asciidoc-templates/api-quickstart/guide-quickstart.md

 ## Links to examples

 * **Jekyll**.
 [This SSG](https://jekyllrb.com/docs/) offers a good example of a Quick Start.
 Note that the setup info is in a separate document, and linked to in the first step.

+---

+> Explore other templates from [The Good Docs Project](https://thegooddocsproject.dev/).
+Use our [feedback form](https://thegooddocsproject.dev/feedback/?template=API%20quickstart%20guide) to give feedback on this template.